hugoroy/blog/a-small-lesson-about-patent-fud.md

 announcement.
 Indeed, it shows that MPEG-LA has lost.
 They did not have anything serious to bring VP8 down.

+ > Oh.
+Oh my.
+After a decade of the MPEG LA saying they were
+ > coming to destroy the FOSS codec movement, with none other than
+ > the late Steve Jobs himself chiming in, today the Licensing
+ > Authority announced what we already knew.
+ >
+ > They got nothing.

 But what should remain from this?
 I think there are some lessons to learn here for Free Software.
 Sure, MPEG-LA has lost.
 But who won?
 Not us, and surely not the Web.